parimal181187/APIautomation/README.md

 # APIautomation
-->Coding Language- Java with TestNG
+1.Coding Language- Java with TestNG

-->POM Tool-Maven
+2.POM Tool-Maven

-->API Testing-Rest Assured Library
+3.API Testing-Rest Assured Library

+**File Information**

 1.Test File->This is having test classes along with test method with @test annotation which contains logic as well as assertion for verification.I have used a for loop to traverse through records.
 [Reference Path-mavenproject/src/test/java/com/apitest/mavenproject/AppTest.java]